oboehmer/CLEUR20-CXTA/docs/03-genie.md

 |$..neighbors.*.neighbor_router_id | ["10.0.0.2"]
 |$..neighbors.*.state | ["full"]

+A few notes:
-Note: JSONPath always returns a list of results, even when there is only one result, as JSONPaths do not always need to return a single result.
+- JSONPath always returns a list of results, even when there is only one result, as JSONPaths do not always need to return a single result.
-Note: The wildcard character is used in the final 3 examples in the table to indicate that, if there were more than 1 neighbor, get all neighbors' property.
+- The wildcard character is used in the final 3 examples in the table to indicate that, if there were more than 1 neighbor, get all neighbors' property.
 If there were two neighbors, for example, the results for the final three options would have two values in them.

-To learn more about json path, click [here](https://github.com/json-path/JsonPath)
+To learn more about JSONPath, check out <https://github.com/json-path/JsonPath>

 ## Learning a Feature